 With the goal of catching UberEats and Grubhub (currently the largest food delivery service), DoorDash has considered a merger with Postmates, a fairly similar company, although nothing has materialized yet.

-A difference of DoorDash vs UberEats is DoorDash sometimes delivers food from restaurants that haven’t actually asked them to.
+A difference between DoorDash vs UberEats is DoorDash sometimes delivers food from restaurants that haven’t actually asked them to.
 This approach gives hungry customers more restaurants to choose from, but it has resulted in lawsuits from angry restaurants, including the popular chain In-N-Out Burger.

 According to Quartz, Doordash charges between 99 cents to $7.99 per order for delivery — along with a service fee of 7% – 15%.